 - Baby strollers are not permitted in the cave so a baby backpack may suit your needs if you need to carry your child.

 - Don't forget your camera!
 Flash photography in the cave is permitted, just be courteous of the person next to you when you use your flash.
 Tripods are permitted on self-guided tours but not on ranger-guided tours.

 - Bottle plain water is fine to carry through the cave.
-Please no food, drinks, tobacco products, gum, mints, candy or any product that could attract animals into the cave where they can't escape.
+Please no food, drinks, tobacco products (including e-cigarettes), gum, mints, candy or any product that could attract animals into the cave where they can't escape.

-- We will ask you if you've been in a cave east of the park in the past 7 years and if you wore the same shoes or carried the same camera equipment we will need to wipe them down with disinfectant because of a deadly fungus known to bats called "White-nose Syndrome."
-We need your help to protect the health of the Brazilian Free-tailed bats who call Carlsbad Caverns home six months out of the year.
+- We will ask you if you've been in a cave east of the park in the past 7 years and if you wore the same shoes or carried the same camera equipment.
+If you answer "yes" we will need to wipe your items with disinfectant because of a deadly fungus known to bats called "White-nose Syndrome."
+We need your help to protect the health of the Brazilian free-tailed bats who call Carlsbad Caverns home six months out of the year.

 - Don't forget to bring your adventurous curiosity and spirit of learning!

 Weather and Climate

 Carlsbad Caverns National Park is located in the Chihuahuan Desert in southeast New Mexico.
 Summers are usually quite hot with temps in the high 90s and low 100s.
 It's not unusual to experience very windy conditions in early spring (March) and heavy rains in early fall (September).
 This part of the country also sees cold temperatures in the winter, occasional snow and icy conditions as well.
 Most days, the park is enveloped by a gorgeous blue sky with very few clouds (278 sunny days a year!).